 There are two options to treat patients with significant tubal damage and/or pelvic adhesive disease.
 The first option is to surgically repair the tubes and either get pregnant naturally or use Artificial Insemination or IUI to get pregnant.
-In many cases, however, surgery is not a good option as it may be very difficult to surgically fix the damaged tube(s) and/or the surgery may cause a high risk of an ectopic pregnancy.
-In these instances where the surgical option does not pose a high chance for success, the second option is to by-pass the tubes completely by using IVF as the treatment plan.
-Advanced Fertility Care Physicians will individualize the treatment plan for each patient or couple at our Mesa, Scottsdale and Glendale AZ offices, and if you have tubal damage, they will provide you detailed information on each option so that you can make an informed decision.
+In many cases, however, surgery is not a good option as it may be very difficult to surgically fix the damaged tube(s) or the surgery may cause a high risk of an ectopic pregnancy.
+In these instances where the surgical option does not pose a high chance for success, the second option is to bypass the tubes completely by using IVF as the treatment plan.

-Current scientific data about endometriosis shows that mild to moderate forms of endometriosis may be effectively treated with a combination of surgical and medical therapy.
-For more stages of endometriosis, including the presence of endometriomas, IVF is the optimal first line treatment and offers the highest pregnancy success rates.
+Current scientific data about endometriosis show that mild to moderate forms of endometriosis may be effectively treated with a combination of surgical and medical therapy.
+For more stages of endometriosis, including the presence of endometriomas, IVF is the optimal first-line treatment and offers the highest pregnancy success rates.

 Male Factor Infertility

-During the course of woman’s normal reproductive life, her ovarian function decreases with age.
+Ovarian function decreases with age.
 In many cases, this reduced function can be overcome through the use of IVF alone, or in conjunction with techniques such as Assisted Hatching and ICSI.
-For some women, this decrease in ovarian function may start at earlier ages and requires aggressive treatment with IVF sooner rather than later.
+For some women, this decrease in ovarian function may start at earlier ages and may require aggressive treatment with IVF sooner.

 Anovulation & Polycystic Ovarian Syndrome (PCOS)

-The majority of patients with an ovulation and/or PCOS often conceive using less aggressive treatments such as ovulation induction with IUI.
-For some patients who are “high responders” to gonadotropin therapy, IVF offers an excellent prognosis and reduces some of the risks of higher order multiples.
+The majority of patients with anovulation or PCOS often conceive using less aggressive treatments such as ovulation induction with IUI.
+For some patients who are “high responders” to gonadotropin therapy, IVF offers an excellent prognosis and reduces some of the risks of higher-order multiples.

 Approximately 20% of couples will have no identifiable cause of infertility after completing a comprehensive evaluation.
 IVF is often successful even if more conservative treatments have failed, especially since some of these couples may have yet unidentifiable causes of infertility or sub-fertility.